“Purine and pyrimidines are aromatic molecules involved in manufacturing the nucleic acid via hydrogen bonding.”

 One of the important properties of purine is its solubility in water.
 Purine is water-soluble while the pyrimidines are miscible (insoluble) in water.

-The biosynthesis of purine occurs in the liver, contrary, the biosynthesis of pyrimidine occurs in various tissues.
+The biosynthesis of purine occurs in the liver, on the otherside, the biosynthesis of pyrimidine occurs in various tissues.

 The catabolic product of the purine is uric acid while the catabolic end product of the pyrimidine is ammonia, beta-amino acids and carbon dioxide.

 Due to the structural complexity of the purine, the melting point of the purine is higher.

 “Note: the melting point is the temperature at which the molecule melts or dissolves.”

 The melting temperature of purine is 214°C (417°F) while the melting temperature of pyrimidine is 22°C (72°F).

 The molecular mass of the purine is 120.115 g/mol while the molecular mass of the pyrimidine is 80.08 g/mol.

-The purines are important biomolecule of vitamin biosynthesis.
+The purines are an important biomolecule of vitamin biosynthesis.

 While both purines and pyrimidines are used in DNA and RNA synthesis, energy storage, protein and starch synthesis, cell signaling and enzyme regulation.

 Summary of the article: